iojas/TwitterAnalyisis/README.md

 1. Top 10 trending hashtags.
 2. Countries withhighest tweets.
 3. Language used
 All analysis is done on near realtime data.
-The progra is written in Python.
+The program is written in Python.

 *************HOW TO*************
 Run twitterstream.py and pipe the output to a file.